alexcasalboni/ssm-cache-python/README.md

 #### Hierarchical parameters and non-recursiveness

-You can optionally disable recursion when fetching parameters via prefix.
+You can disable recursion when fetching parameters via prefix.

 ```python
 from ssm_cache import SSMParameterGroup